Loading

 • If a particular day looks crowded, you can move due dates by dragging and dropping the tasks to a new date.

-• If you prefer to see all your tasks in calendar view, set it as your default view in My tasks or a project.
+• If you prefer to see all your tasks in calendar view, set it as your default view.

 • Create new tasks by double clicking on the due date you want.
 Or mark tasks complete by hovering over them on their due date and clicking on the check mark that appears.